speeds0n/bares/README.md

 | Potentiation | `^` |
 | Rest of Division | `%` |

 You can use the "(" ")" in expressions, the program ignores spaces and tab, but you can't to separate numbers.
-Ex: `2 0 + 4` is invalid expression, but `20 + 4` is valid.
+Example: `2 0 + 4` is invalid expression, but `20 + 4` is valid.

 #### Example Expressions
 ```